 Using HCL configuration files, Terraform can manage entire buildouts in a state file (tfstate).
 This state file allows Terraform to create, destroy, and modify components idempotently in a dependency understood methodology.

 Terraform’s HCL is similar in nature to most YAML-like configurations with plenty of examples in its documentation as well as online articles.
 You can quickly create a few instances, a VPC, or an entire stack.
 The language is constructed so referencing other created items can be done dynamically, rather than having to create resources in stages.

 There is also a fast evaluation of your managed environment and then deciding additions, deletions, resource cycling, and updates.
-Using resource imports, Terraform has the flexibility to bring manually created resources into management.
+Using resource imports.
+Terraform manually deploys created resources into management.
 This provides the ability to retrofit an existing environment or stacks into code.
 The API is lightweight for smaller to mid-sized deployments.

 Terraform is a binary, not an installed agent.
 It can be run from servers or laptops.
 It appeals to DevOps shops for performing ad-hoc changes and full deployments far quicker than full-scale server/agent systems with supporting architecture, such as a Chef server.
 Even though Terraform state management is challenging, there are multiple strategies available such as the Amazon S3 remote state.

 Wide Adoption (and Open Source)

 There is broad market adoption of Terraform.
 Terraform requires a much lighter lift to get changes into production compared to some of its competitors.
 Many organizations choose Terraform to create scaffolding for infrastructure.
 Some use it for server provisioning, or even to deploy Kubernetes nodes.